Global Neuro Course— Neurotrauma and Neurocritical Care

 Hands-on sessions are provided for neurosurgery residents to stimulate interest in surgical and procedural techniques for managing the diverse injuries neurosurgeons face in training and in practice.
 Residents will be exposed to a variety of perspectives from neurotrauma leaders around the country on the use of multimodality neuromonitoring and complex management issues to augment their experiences in their home training programs.
 They will also be exposed to current thoughts on the future of the specialty.

-Course Description
+Course Description and Statement of Need

 This course covers the current best strategies and considerations for managing neurotrauma patients and is based on competencies defined in Global Neuro’s curriculum.
 The course focuses on cranial, spinal, and other forms of neurotrauma.
 The content is delivered using multiple methods.
 Comprehensive lectures and audience response activities concentrate on the understanding of core material.
 Interactive case presentations further deepen this knowledge and enrich the discussion on trauma management.
 Practical sessions teach the application of Global Neuro principles to the surgical and procedural aspects of neurotrauma management.